What to expect in a Soundbath Experience?

 Are you dreaming?

-As the sounds gently subside, Carmen lets you know that your soundbath is coming to a close, and guides you back through focussed breathing into a more present state of mind.
-You rest a while, basking in the silent wonder of it all, until you are ready to speak, to move, to return to the outside world.
+As the sounds gently subside, Carmen lets you know that your soundbath is coming to a close, and guides you back into a more present state of mind.
+You rest a while, basking in the silent nourishment of it all, until you are ready to speak, to move, to return to the outside world.